-The gross positive fair value of the Group derivative contracts (mainly IRS and FX contracts) is presented in the Table below.
+The gross positive fair value of Group derivative contracts (mainly IRS and FX contracts) is presented in the Table below.
 This is the total of the positive mark-to-market of all contracts (including net accrued interest).
 It should be noted that there are no legally enforceable netting agreements in place.
-The collateral agreements where in place have not yet reached the threshold amount (thus no collateral has been provided).
-Thus, the "Gross positive fair value" of the derivative contracts in place is equal to the "Net derivatives credit exposures".
+The collateral agreement with Credit Suisse has reached the threshold amount (thus collateral of $\leq 6.7$ million has been provided).
+Thus, the "Net derivatives credit exposures" is $\leq 54,011$ K that is to say equal to the "Gross positive fair value" after taking into account the collateral amount provided.

 Gross Positive

 Fair Value

-as at 31 Dec 2008
+as at 31 Dec 2009

 €000

-Cyprus 115.841
+Cyprus 55.069

-Greece 22.786
+Greece 5.421

-UK 14.613
+UK 135

+Other 114

-Group 153.240
+Group 60.739

-5.6 Mark- to-market method and exposures
+5.6 Mark-to-market method and exposures